KernelPanicOfficial/Rocabella/README.md

 ## Description

 Rocabella is an open-source tool that generates sniffing files.
-This tool is the sibling of the [EvilLNK](https://github.com/nickvourd/EvilLNK) tool.

 It supports a variety of sniffing file formats, including: